What is creditworthiness?

 Limit your credit applications

 Each new credit application is added to your file and temporarily lowers your score.
 Multiple credit applications within a short time can be seen as a risk and impact your creditworthiness.
-It’s also important to consider the kind of credit you’re applying for.
-Doing your own research and talking to lenders to understand what the best product may be for your financial circumstance before you apply is also a good idea.
+Do your research and make sure a credit product is right for your personal circumstances before you apply.

 Build up your savings